Graduate Student Resources

 Readers are expected to attend lecture and grade midterm/finals (and papers if applicable).

-Readers that work at least 25% time (i.e., 110 hours per quarter) are entitled to receive a fee remission (i.e. TAHI/TAFE) resulting in a reduction in fees to $195.50 per quarter.
+Readers that work at least 25% time (i.e., 110 hours per quarter) are entitled to receive a fee remission (i.e. TAHI/TAFE) for all but the following: University Center, Recreation Facility, GSA, and Student Transportation fees (currently totaling $263.59, AY 2016-2017), per quarter.

 Fee Payment Information for Readers and Tutors